The Holidays are stressful at times, right? We know stress can affect everything in our lives – good and bad. We want more good than bad of course.

 Great question!
 I’m not gonna say it will be easy, because it probably won’t be, but there sure are ways that you can minimize it.

-I’m also not gonna pretend all my holidays over the years have been peachy keen, it wasn’t probably until the last couple years that they have been stress-free.
+I’m also not gonna pretend all my holidays over the years have been peachy keen, it wasn’t probably until the last couple of years that they have been stress-free.
 I was like enough is enough.
 I was tired of gaining weight every holiday, and not feeling good in my clothes.
 It wasn’t the weight that bothered me much, just the way I felt as a whole.
 Dealing with family, especially when I traveled – the worst is trying to visit and appease everyone.

 You know how the family gets if you don’t visit long enough or come by and see them right away.
 I’m like; Y’all got the nerve, I’m the one that drove thousands of miles to visit.
 Heck, visit me over here.